markansell/markansell.github.io/about.md

   media:
     image: "/uploads/UC Berkeley Graduation - Mark Ansell.jpeg"
     alt_text: ''
-  content: "Hello! \U0001F44B Thanks for visiting my home on the internet. <br><br>I'm
+  content: "Hello! \U0001F44B Thanks for visiting my home on the internet.<br><br>I'm
     a mechanical engineer and new Program Manager at Microsoft Devices.<br><br>I'm interested in blending engineering, business, and public policy to create solutions to some of the world's most pressing problems, including climate change and economic stratification.
-I'm particularly interested in creating access to those who currently don't see a path into the tech<br><br>Finally, I believe strongly in integrating service into my life.
-In high school, I led an anti-bullying upperclassmen-freshman mentorship program; at Cal, I co-founded the <a href=\"www.engineering.berkeley.edu/momentum\" title=\"Momentum Speaker Series\">Momentum Speaker Series</a>; I currently run
+I’m particularly interested in inspiring and preparing first-generation students to work in the tech industry.<br><br>Growing up, tech devices played a huge role in my life.
+They allowed me to access the internet, which exposed me to inspirational videos from leaders I admired such as Steve Jobs and Oprah Winfrey.
+This gave me the motivation to overcome tough challenges.<br><br>My perception of my place in the world first expanded when I overcame 10,000:1 odds to win the
-    <a href=\"www.YouTube.com/TheTechTwins\" title=\"TheTechTwins\">TheTechTwins</a>
+    $50,000 Elks Most Valuable Student national scholarship in 2015.
+I remember feeling completely shocked, as I had not previously considered myself someone who could have an impact outside of my local community.
+I went on to attend UC Berkeley, fully intending on understanding how to build these devices that had such a positive impact on my life, so I could create these magical experiences for others.<br><br>Along the way, I have focused on creating opportunities for others to thrive.
+In high school, I led an anti-bullying upperclassmen-freshman mentorship program.
+At Cal, I co-founded the first student speaker series in the College of Engineering, with a goal of helping students gain career momentum.
+I currently run TheTechTwins, an informational YouTube channel to inspire and prepare students to work in the tech industry.<br><br>Originally from Los Angeles, CA, I attended UC Berkeley, where I earned simultaneous degrees in mechanical engineering and business administration.
-    to inspire and prepare students to work in the tech industry.<br><br>Coming from an international family has instilled in me the importance of fostering a diverse perspective.
-My mom is Armenian from Beirut, Lebanon and my dad is a Kiwi from New Zealand.
-At Cal, I studied abroad for 5 months at Trinity College Dublin in Ireland and explored much of Europe.
-With Microsoft, I've travelled to Asia.<br><br>Originally from Los Angeles, CA, I attended UC Berkeley, where I earned simultaneous degrees in mechanical engineering and business administration.
-I'm currently part of a small cohort of students admitted (2-4 years) early to Stanford University's MBA program via deferred admission.
+    I studied abroad for 5 months at Trinity College Dublin in Ireland.
+I’m currently part of a small cohort of students admitted (2-4 years) early to Stanford University's MBA program via deferred admission.
 I currently reside in the greater Seattle area."

 ---